 “Reminder: cryptocurrencies are still a new and hyper-volatile asset class, and could drop to near-zero at any time.
 Don't put in more money than you can afford to lose.
 If you're trying to figure out where to store your life savings, traditional assets are still your safest bet.”

-, there are different reasons for Bitcoin’s volatility:
+According to Investopedia, there are different reasons for Bitcoin’s volatility: